-Incidence data on nonmalignant primary brain and central nervous system (CNS) tumors are available on this Web site.
+Incidence data on nonmalignant primary brain and central nervous system (CNS) tumors are available on this website.
 Cancer registries began collecting information on nonmalignant brain and CNS tumors beginning with 2004 diagnoses.
-Data collection of these tumors is in accordance with Public Law 107-260, the Benign Brain Tumor Cancer Registries Amendment Act, which mandates that NPCR registries collect data on all brain and CNS tumors with a behavior code of 0 (benign) and those with a behavior code of 1 (borderline), in addition to in situ and malignant.5 SEER registries voluntarily agreed to incorporate registration of these tumors in their standard practices.5
+Data collection of these tumors is in accordance with Public Law 107-260, the Benign Brain Tumor Cancer Registries Amendment Act, which mandates that NPCR registries collect data on all brain and CNS tumors with a behavior code of 0 (benign) and those with a behavior code of 1 (borderline), in addition to in situ and malignant.
+SEER registries voluntarily agreed to incorporate registration of these tumors in their standard practices.

-1Fritz A, Ries LAG.
+- 2. Fritz A, Ries LAG.
 The SEER Program Code Manual, Third Edition.
-Bethesda (MD): National Cancer Institute; 1998.

-2Thornton ML, (ed).
-Standards for Cancer Registries Volume II: Data Standards and Data Dictionary, Record Layout Version 13, 17th ed.
-Springfield, III.: North American Association of Central Cancer Registries, June 2012.

-3Fritz A, Percy C, Jack A, Shanmugaratnam K, Sobin L, Parkin DM, Whelan S. International Classification of Diseases for Oncology, Third Edition.
-Geneva, Switzerland: World Health Organization; 2000.

-4Hematopoietic codes based on WHO Classification of Tumours of Haematopoietic and Lymphoid Tissues (2008).
-Accessed on May 12, 2016.

-5McCarthy BJ, Kruchko C, and the Central Brain Tumor Registry of the United States.
+Bethesda (MD): National Cancer Institute; 1998. - 3.
+Thornton ML, (ed).
+Standards for Cancer Registries Vol II: Data Standards and Data Dictionary, Record Layout Version 14, 18th edition.
+Springfield (IL): North American Association of Central Cancer Registries; 2013. - 4.
+Fritz A, Percy C, Jack A, Shanmugaratnam K, Sobin L, Parkin DM, Whelan S. International Classification of Diseases for Oncology, Third Edition.
+Geneva, Switzerland: World Health Organization; 2000. - Hematopoietic codes based on WHO Classification of Tumours of Haematopoietic and Lymphoid Tissues (2008).
+Accessed on April 24, 2016. - 6.
+McCarthy BJ, Kruchko C, and the Central Brain Tumor Registry of the United States.
 Consensus conference on cancer registration of brain and central nervous system tumors.
 Neuro-oncology 2005;7(2):196-201.